 TGax Editor: Please modify the 1st paragraph of this section in the baseline (802.11-2016 spec) as follows:

 Implementation of the Multiple BSSID capability is optional for a WNM STA and for a DMG STA.
 A STA that implements the Multiple BSSID capability has dot11MultiBSSIDImplemented equal to true.
-When dot11MultiBSSIDImplemented is true, dot11WirelessManagementImplemented shall be equal to true except for a DMG STA, in which case it may be equal to false.
+When dot11MultiBSSIDImplemented is true, dot11WirelessManagementImplemented shall be equal to true except for a DMG STA and an HE STA, in which case it may be equal to false.
 A STA in which dot11MultiBSSIDActivated is true is defined as a STA that supports the Multiple BSSID capability.
 The STA shall set to 1 the Multiple BSSID field of the Extended Capabilities elements that it transmits.

 TGax Editor: Please modify the 3rd paragraph of this section in D1.1 (pg 145 line 30) as follows: